 With the implementation of the Pancasila economic system which is based on togetherness and kinship, based on God, humanity, nationality and people and principled on the fairness of the implementation of the MEA seen from its Blueprint containing elements of free competition by giving maximum freedom with the abolition of tariffs, it has characterized the economic system as having a basis liberalism.
 Therefore, from the perspective of the Pancasila economic system, it is already irrelevant.
-Therefore, if adjusting to the Pancasila economic system, it is necessary to make changes to the existing regulations.
+Therefore, if adjusting to the Pancasila economic system, it is no longer relevant.
 The attitude of the Indonesian people must be firm to reject the AEC when it is no longer relevant to the ideology of the nation.
 Alternatively, it can provide enlightenment when the values hold a regulation revision in the Pancasila economic system.